mru00/cutlet/README.md

 - [ ] collect "must have" features & implement them
 - [ ] add more algorithms
 - [ ] interface to saw
+- [ ] search for more alternatives; populate related work

 ## Related Work: